FrancesCoronel/personal-website-v3/source/_services/freelancing.md

 ### Provisions

 Whatever your needs are related to web design & development or blog writing, I will work with you every step of the way to ensure you get the best quality output.
-To get a better idea of what I have to offer, feel free to look through a few samples from my blog, portfolio, and testimonials given from folks I've worked with in the past.
+To get a better idea of what I have to offer, feel free to look through a few samples from my blog, portfolio, and feedback given from folks I've worked with in the past.

 ### Process